near/NEPs/specs/Standards/Sould Bound Token/README.md

 - NEAR [NEP-245](https://github.com/near/NEPs/blob/master/neps/nep-0245.md) has elaborated similar interface for both bridge compatibility with EVM chains as well as flexibility to define different token types with different behavior in a single contract.
 [DevGovGigs Board](https://near.social/#/mob.near/widget/MainPage.Post.Page?accountId=devgovgigs.near&blockHeight=87938945) recently also shows growing interest to move NEP-245 adoption forward.
 - [NEP-454](https://github.com/near/NEPs/pull/454) proposes royalties support for multi token contracts.

 We propose that the SBT Standard will support the multi-token idea from the get go.
-This won't increase the complexity of the contract (in a traditional case, where one contract will only issue tokens of the single kind, the `kind` argument is simply ignored in the state, and in the functions it's required to be of a constant value, eg `1`) but will unify the interface.
+This won't increase the complexity of the contract (in a traditional case, where one contract will only issue tokens of the single class, the `class` argument is simply ignored in the state, and in the functions it's required to be of a constant value, eg `1`) but will unify the interface.
-It's up to the smart contract design how the token kinds is managed.
-A smart contract can expose an admin function (example: `sbt_new_kind() -> KindId`) or hard code the pre-registered kinds.
+It's up to the smart contract design how the token classes is managed.
+A smart contract can expose an admin function (example: `sbt_new_class() -> ClassId`) or hard code the pre-registered classes.

 Finally, we require that each token ID is unique within the smart contract.
-This will allow us to query token only by token ID, without knowing it's kind.
+This will allow us to query token only by token ID, without knowing it's class.

 ### SBT Registry